ahmetax/derlemtr/README.md

 6. Creating lexicon.db database (Completed)
 7. Preparing collected words to be imported into the database (Completed)
 8. Cloning of the AKTA Project and scanning of Turkish documents (Completed)
+9. Adding the sozluk (dictionary) table to the lexicon.db database (Completed)
+10. Adding the roots from the kelimeler (words) table to the dictionary table (Completed)
+11. Adding the Turkish geographical place names to the dictionary table (Completed)

 ## Using the Word Collector